aidando73/MMIU/README.md

 ## 💡 News

+- `2024/08/13`: We have released the codes.

--`2024/08/08`: We have released the dataset at https://huggingface.co/datasets/FanqingM/MMIU-Benchmark 🔥🔥🔥
+- `2024/08/08`: We have released the dataset at https://huggingface.co/datasets/FanqingM/MMIU-Benchmark 🔥🔥🔥

 - `2024/08/05`: The datasets and codes are coming soon! 🔥🔥🔥